juananime/RN-fabacus-VH75/README.md

 constructor(props) {
         super(props);

-        // Assign the callbacks for the below processes:
+        // Assign the callback to device connection satus:

-        RFID.onTagReceived(this.onTagReceived.bind(this));
         RFID.onDeviceConnectionStatusChanged(this.onDeviceConnectionStatusChanged.bind(this));

+        // Assign the callback to device scanning satus:
         RFID.onDeviceScanningStatusChanged(this.onDeviceScanningStatusChanged.bind(this));
  }

 ```
 In order to get an array of the paired devices: